 G.9959 provides Segmentation And Reassembly for payloads up to 1350 octets.
-Segmentation however adds further overhead.
-It is desirable that datagrams can fit into a single G.9959 MAC PDU.
 IPv6 Header Compression [RFC6282] improves the chances that a short IPv6 packet can fit into a single G.9959 frame.
 Therefore, section Section 3 specifies that [RFC6282] MUST be supported.
+With the mandatory link-layer security enabled, a G.9959 R3 MAC PDU may accommodate 6LoWPAN datagrams of up to 130 octets without triggering G.9959 Segmentation and Reassembly.
+Longer 6LoWPAN datagrams will lead to the transmission of multiple G.9959 PDUs.